jbaek/insight/README.md

 - Making text *readability* of Project Gutenberg easily queryable

 ## Purpose and Use Cases
-The *readability* is the difficulty of a given text and is often expressed as a student's grade level.
+The *readability* of a text is the text's difficulty, often expressed as a student's grade level (i.e. this student is reading at a 5th grade level).
 The *readability* is calculated from attributes of the text like sentence length, word length, and number of syllables.
 A teacher can then assign the correct difficulty of reading homework that matches the student's reading level.

 Teachers with decades of experience can select from a bank of book passages, essays, poems, and news articles that they can recall from memory.
 But newer teachers or parents who do not have that context will rely on the readings levels determined by childens' book publishers.
 This gives book publishers a lot of leverage but reading levels may vary between publishers.